Phoenix-Chen-Git/CCMU/README.md

 The PR curve shows very low precision at almost all recall levels, with an AUC of only 0.11.
 This reflects a high rate of false positives when attempting to identify true positives, consistent with the elevated FPR.

 Figure 2d.
 Confusion Matrix:
-The confusion matrix further illustrates the skewed predictions.
-All 33,495 negative samples were misclassified as positive (false positives), while only 106 positive samples were correctly predicted.
+The confusion matrix further illustrates the skewed predictions: almost all 33,495 negative samples were misclassified as positive (false positives), while only one was classified as negative—and even that was incorrect.
 No true negatives were identified, underscoring the extremely poor specificity.

 ## Table 4.
 CFD algorithm metrics
 | Fold | FNR Constraint | FPR    | ROC-AUC | PR-AUC |